 Finding nails for soffit projects is challenging, especially if you’re a woodworking beginner or a casual DIYer.

 While the safest fastener to go for is the stainless steel selection, that’s not to say that aluminum and galvanized options are out of the question.
-We suggest trying them out in your next project to determine which works best for your needs.
+I suggest trying them out in your next project to determine which works best for your needs.